Tobacco Prevention & Cessation Program

 Reducing the tobacco use rates of New Hampshire residents, through the use of evidence-based prevention and intervention strategies, is a public health priority in New Hampshire.

 Tobacco use is the number one cause of preventable death in the United States and New Hampshire.
-The Tobacco Prevention and Control Program (TPCP) is funded by the Centers for Disease Control and Prevention, and is dedicated to the implementation of a comprehensive program designed to reduce the prevalence and consumption of tobacco use in New Hampshire.
+The Tobacco Prevention and Cessation Program (TPCP) is funded by the Centers for Disease Control and Prevention, and is dedicated to the implementation of a comprehensive program designed to reduce the prevalence and consumption of tobacco use in New Hampshire.

 The Program's primary goals are to: prevent NH youth from beginning to use tobacco; eliminate exposure to secondhand smoke; promote quitting tobacco among users; and prioritize efforts to reach those most affected by tobacco.

 Read new highlights from the 2013 New Hampshire Youth Risk Behavior Survey Data Brief: New Hampshire Adolescent Cigarette Smoking and Marijuana Use .

 TPCP carries out a number of strategies to achieve its goals:

 - Conducts surveys to measure tobacco use among New Hampshire residents, as well as to monitor attitudes, knowledge and practices regarding tobacco use in New Hampshire.

 - Monitors compliance with the NH Indoor Smoking Act.